 Your exact responsibilities will depend on your field of study as well as the organization you are interning with.
 Different companies have different expectations, which will be explained to you clearly before you commit to the internship.
 The jobs you are expected to do while interning in a law firm will be quite different from the jobs you perform while interning in a mechanical engineering company.

 Where can I find internship opportunities?

 The internet is a good place to start your search for internship opportunities.
 There are several websites that collate information about available internships in various fields.
 However, while these sites offer a wealth of information on internship opportunities, you must expand your search parameters.

-Career counselors often get to know of unadvertised opportunities and are only too happy to pass on the details to interested students.
-In addition to your career counselor, it also does not hurt to ask family and friends if they know of any internship openings in their companies.
+Career counselors often get to know about unadvertised opportunities.
+They are only too happy to pass on the details to interested students.
+In addition to your career counselor, it also does not hurt to ask family and friends.
 The classified ads in the local newspapers are another great place to discover some unexpected internship openings.

 How do I apply for an internship?

 Applying for an internship is just like applying for any other job.
 Every advertised opportunity will usually provide information letting prospective applicants know how to apply.
 Whether it is mentioned or not, your application must be accompanied by a cover letter and a complete, professional resume highlighting your academic history, work experience, and relevant extracurricular activities.